v-rgrace/Viva/Viva/glint/setup/people-page.md

 ### Send Survey

 You can send a survey to one employee (manually) from the People page.
 Use the Actions button and then  **Send Survey**.

+>[!IMPORTANT]
+>You'll need to send a survey manually when an employee wasn't part of the Distribution List for that survey during the initial send but should now receive the survey.
+>
+>A Distribution List is a snapshot in time, so any employee who becomes eligible for a survey after its initial send requires a manual invite.
+Add them to the Distribution List thereafter, and upload the new Employee Attribute File to Viva Glint.

 - Enabled and live surveys are displayed.
 Select the survey to send.